Gum-Joe/2Keys/docs/SETUP.md

 - The detector, which will have the keyboards plugged into it.
 It'll detect hotkeys and forward them to the server, where the hotkeys will be ran via [AutoHotkey](https://www.autohotkey.com/)

 As such, you'll need:
-- A Raspberry Pi Model 2 B or higher (A Model 3 B+ is probably better as it has built in wifi, so a USB doesn't have to be taken up by a dongle.
+- A Raspberry Pi Model 2 B or higher (A Model 3 B+ is probably better as it has built in wifi, so a USB port doesn't have to be taken up by a dongle.
 However, I haven't tested 2Keys on one of them) running Raspian.
 This will be the detector.
 - A 64-bit Windows PC to act as the server.
 Please note 2Keys has only been tested on Windows 10
 - The keyboards you want to use with 2Keys, plus USB hubs if required